skiware/VCOM/README.md

 * impactInsecticideTreatedCattle: compute both zcom and wcom for insecticide treated cattle (systemic and topical)
 * impactInsecticideTreatedCattle: compute both zcom and wcom for insecticide treated cattle (systemic and topical)
 * impactRestingOvipositing: compute the impact of ATSB, Space Spraying, and ovitraps on muV_2
-* runODE: Main ODE wrapper for simulating the mosquito population
-* calculateInitialState: Calculates the initial conditions of a system given the theta parameters
-* IVM_ode: ODE Model definition
 * computeLengthGonotrophicycle: Main function that return the length of gonotrophic cycle in presence of interventions
 * computeHumanBitingRate: Main function that return human biting rate per mosquito in presence of intervetion
 * computeMosqDensity: Main function that return mosquito density in presence of intervetion